sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 Cons:

 - wrapper hell: `withA(withB(withC(withD(Comp))))`
-- indirection issues: which HOC providing a certain prop
+- implicit dependencies: which HOC providing a certain prop
 - name collision/overlap props: overwrite the same name prop silently
 - HOC is not flexible with output data (to WrappedComponent)